mohala562/virtual-server-control/README.md

 Overview
 --------

-VSC is intended to ease deployment of virtual machines and

 VSC is a tool to aid in the development of server software using virtualization.
 Similar in concept to the Vagrant project, but using server virtualization, instead of desktop.
-VSC provides a templating system for ESX5 which allows you to deploy standard VMs that are needed in multiple projects.

 Key Features
 ============

 * Templating Interface using ESXi cmd api
-* Integrate with DNS server so that deployed vms are automatically given a domain name
+* Integrate with DNS server so that deployed vms are automatically given a domain name and registered on the network
 * Repos are mapped from shared storage to the virtual servers in virtual machines
-*
-* Automatically map git repos into vm
+* Automatically clone and map git repos into vm, possible to keep git repos synced.
 * code repos can be edited locally with NFS mapping
 * Code repos are stored on a shared nfs export, so they can be mounted into virtual machines and mapped to a webservers virtual server.
 * Recognizes the concept of virtual machines and virtual server.
 You can have multiples virtual server on one vm, or only one.
 * DNS is integrated with virtual machines and virtual servers.
 When you deploy a vm from a template DNS can be automatically configured on the network.
-* Virtual Servers each get mapped to a dns name also
+* Virtual Servers each get mapped to a dns name also which is a level under the host dns

-An Example for Spree:

-Create a generic template for a linux server:

-Say you create a ESX VM in Vsphere and install CentOS, install VM tools, update, configure a basic setup and call it CentOS6. now create a template from this VM.
-Now shutdown the VM and run:

-`vsc template create CentOS`

-vsc has remote access configured so commands are run from your local machine.

-this creates a generic template for CentOS that you use to deploy a VM which works with vsc.

-to deploy the template do:

-`vsc template deploy CentOS WebServer`

-this deploys a VM and sets it up to integrate with vsc.

-This creates a template for this CentOS box

-For instance say you want to test out a webserver application.
-First you would deploy a

-VSC has both the concept of "Virtual Machines" and "Virtual Servers"
+Initially VSC is integrating with the following:
+ESXi: Hypervisor
+Nginx: Webserver
+Dns-masq: DHCP/DNS server
+NFS: Mapped Network Storage
+git: version control

+however the command api attempts to be general and not assume any of these specifics, and is designed so that it is possible to extend.

 Virtual Machine Operations